 My main regional focus is on the Middle East, specifically in Mandate Palestine.
 I am currently working on a number of projects to investigate conflict dynamics during the 1947-1948 War.

 I have conducted research on a number of other topics, including the relationship between immigration and terrorism, estimating state positions in climate change negotiations, and making inferences using predictive machine learning tools.
-Please see the publications section for more details.
+Please see the research section for more details.
 You can reach me at rjm2187 [at] columbia dot edu.